 From our childhood, we have either relished the highly nutritious juice from sugarcane or have used the sugar extracts in our delicacies.
-Never knew the same sugarcane can be processed to extract fuel to drive our vehicles.
+Never knew the same sugarcane could be processed to extract fuel to drive our vehicles.

 Ethanol: What Is It?

-Ethanol is a grain alcohol, or plant mass formula derived from the natural sugars found in bio mass, or vegetation like corn, wheat, barley, potatoes, and of course sugar cane.
+Ethanol is a grain alcohol, or plant mass formula derived from the natural sugars found in biomass, or vegetation like corn, wheat, barley, potatoes, and, of course, sugar cane.
 This is then processed to create a renewable form of fuel or fuel additive.

 Ethanol Utilization

-- decrease the fuel cost
+- Reduce the fuel cost

-- increase the fuel’s octane rating
+- Increase the fuel’s octane rating

-- decreases gasoline’s harmful emissions
+- Decreases gasoline’s harmful emissions

-Difference between Ethanol and bioethanol
+Difference between Ethanol and Bioethanol

-Ethanol is obtained chemically whereas Bioethanol is obtained from biological matter or plant sources.
+Ethanol is obtained chemically, whereas Bioethanol is obtained from biological matter or plant sources.
 Ethanol and bioethanol have the same chemical composition.

 Advantages of Bioethanol as fuel